MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 When a crash occurs in the WebView2 Runtime, the `ProcessFailed` event will be raised for every WebView2 control associated to the crashing process.
 The failure might or might not be recoverable, and some failures are auto-recoverable.

-You can use the following event args to identify the failure:
+You can use the following properties from the event args to identify the failure:

 * `ProcessFailedKind`.
 A combination of the process purpose (such as browser, renderer, or GPU) and failure (exit, unresponsiveness).
 Renderer processes are further divided in _main frame_ renderer (`RenderProcessExited`, `RenderProcessUnresponsive`) and _subframe_ renderer (`FrameRenderProcessExited`).